KennethTrecy/peratorakka_client/README.md

 # Peratorakka Client
 A client for any Peratorakka server.

-Peratorakka is a software system aimed to manage and track the personal finances.
+Peratorakka is a software system aimed to manage and track personal finances.
 It is made up of a client and [server].
 In this repository, it has an implementation of the client which allows the users to interact with server.
 The server may be implemented in different programming language as long as it has compatible API.

 Screenshots of this project can be found in [author's post].
 Currently, there is no server available to access by common people.
 Yet, the instructions how